ray-project/ray/python/ray/rllib/README.rst

 Evaluator and Optimizer abstractions
 ------------------------------------

-RLLib's gradient-based algorithms are composed using two abstractions: Evaluators (evaluator.py) and Optimizers (optimizers/optimizer.py).
+RLlib's gradient-based algorithms are composed using two abstractions: Evaluators (evaluator.py) and Optimizers (optimizers/optimizer.py).
 Optimizers encapsulate a particular distributed optimization strategy for RL.
 Evaluators encapsulate the model graph, and once implemented, any Optimizer may be "plugged in" to any algorithm that implements the Evaluator interface.

 This pluggability enables optimization strategies to be re-used and improved across different algorithms and deep learning frameworks (RLlib's optimizers work with both TensorFlow and PyTorch, though currently only A3C has a PyTorch graph implementation).